agfarrugia/aws-security-services/README.md

 # aws-security-services
-Fast Setup of AWS Security Services
+The purpose of the project is to enable the fast setup of AWS Security Services using yaml cloudformation templates.
+Supported Services;
+* CloudTrail